 When a mistaken commit is discovered, please follow these guidelines:

-- If possible, have the original author revert his/her own commit.
+- If possible, have the original author revert their own commit.

 - Don’t revert another author’s changes without permission from the original author.